This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 5. Rep our gear.

-A bit of self-promotion?
-Yes, because our gear is awesome and is created to start fresh conversations about porn all around the globe every day.
-We have stickers to put on your water bottles or laptops, totes and hats, and shirts with a huge variety of statements from bold to subtle.
+We have stickers to put on your water bottles or laptops, totes and hats, and shirts with a huge variety of statements, from bold to subtle.
 This gear bridges the gap between you and strangers and can help encourage conversations to start that would never have otherwise.
 You might be surprised by how much more likely people are to be intrigued than weirded out.

 8. Give a story, not a platform.